GranBan/granthbangard_data-science_portfolio/Spotify NLP App Review Intelligence System/README.md

 ## Results

 100,000 reviews, one fine-tuned DistilBERT classifier (93.5% macro F1), 51 BERTopic-discovered complaint themes, one real regression identified (versions 9.1.46/9.1.48), one custom priority matrix.
-Deployed as a 7-page live Streamlit application translating raw review text into a ranked product backlog.
+Deployed as a full-stack application with a FastAPI backend and Next.js frontend, translating raw review text into a ranked product backlog.

 ---